MaxLitvak/personal_site/README.md

-My personal website.
-Right now I am using it for my senior project display.
+Website for my senior project: building an adirondack chair